mozilla/id.webmaker.org/README.md

 ### Front end tests

 Front end tests can be run via mocha-phantom with `npm run test:browser`.
-You can also see the tests run in a browser if you run the app and visit `/tests`.
+You can also see the tests run in a browser if you run the app and visit `/assets/tests`.

-To add a new test, simply add it to the folder containing your component.
+#### How to add a new component test

+Simply add it to the folder containing your component.
 The browser test command **automatically requires** all files matching `*.test.jsx` in the `templates/` folder.

 ## Environment